JayaAbirami/Ex.No.3/README.md

 | Return method selection | Must offer available return methods |
 | Confirmation | Must provide tracking/reference number |

-Platform-Specific Adaptations:
-For ChatGPT & Bard: Emphasize tabular format with precise parameters For Claude: Leverage preceding questions with ethical considerations For Cohere: Focus on technically detailed tabular formats For Meta AI: Use simpler tabular structures with clear categories

 ### Conclusion
 Result: The various types of Prompts are executed successfully with generated the report.